libssh2/libssh2/docs/INSTALL-AUTOTOOLS.md

   [mbedTLS library](https://www.trustedfirmware.org/projects/mbed-tls/) for
   cryptographic operations.
 One of the cryptographic libraries is required.

-  Configure will attempt to locate mbedTLS in the default location.
+  Configure attempts to locate mbedTLS in the default location.

   If your installation of mbedTLS is in another location, specify it using `--with-libmbedcrypto-prefix`.